GiBenvenuto/Attention-Encoder-Decoder-Network-for-Deforestation-Segmentation/README.md

 # Attention-Encoder-Decoder-Network-for-Deforestation-Segmentation
 A framework that integrates a modified YOLOv8 backbone, spatial attention mechanisms, and a combined Dice–Focal loss function to segment deforestation patterns in remote sensing imagery.

+This repository is under construction.
+The files will be added soon.